telerik/blazor-docs/knowledge-base/troubleshooting-js-errors-maximum-call.md

 To resolve the error, do the following:

 * Use a Telerik UI for Blazor version, which is [compatible with .NET 8]({%slug system-requirements%}#supported-net-versions).
-* Clear the browser cache in any other case:
+* Clear the browser cache.

 1. Close Visual Studio.
 1. Delete all `bin` and `obj` folders in all projects in the solution.